Contradictory positions of Mirza Mahmud Ahmad on calling other Muslims as kafir

 As we have shown in another article, Mirza Bashir-ud-Din Mahmud Ahmad, second

 in 1924 under the title The Truth about the Split, he has explained at length why he regards other Muslims as kafir.
-He has quoted extracts from an article he published in April 1911, insisting that in that article he clearly expressed and propagated this view at a time before he became khalifa of the Qadiani Jama‘at.
-He wrote:
+He has quoted extracts from an article he published in April 1911, insisting that in that article, written at a time before he became khalifa of the Qadiani Jama‘at, he clearly expressed and propagated this view.
+He writes:

 “I shall now proceed to give here a summary of the